Best Management Practices for a River Cleanup, as practiced by Headwaters Trails.

 the cables with different colored spray paint, will allow you to keep track of which

 are long and which are short.
+I typically use yellow for 6' cables and no paint for 10' cables.
 When tying

 a log, loop the cables around the log then push one end through the loop on the